Blockchain Technology – Why We Need Its Different Types?

 - According to Techjury, the use of blockchain can help financial companies can save up to $12 billion a year.

-What are the different types blockchain and why do we need them?
+What are the different types of blockchain and why do we need them?

 Read down below to find out more about the different types of blockchain technology.

 Originally designed to facilitate sensitive Bitcoin transfers, blockchain technology was initially used for safe currency transfers.
-The method works in such a way that the user stores every information in a block with a special code.
+The method works in this way that the user stores every information in a block with a special code.

 The user then sends code forward to the next block and so on till the information within reaches its desired destination.
 Here, once the information is stored inside any block, it is given a unique hash (code) which changes upon even the smallest of changes.

 This kind of works like fingerprints; creating uniqueness.
 This ensures security that none of the blocks in the chain were tampered with.